Bloodrager/Phaser-Space-Shooter-Game/README.txt

 There is also no extended functionality of Phaser engine and it's architecture, so you can follow the documentation and examples.

+Optional tasks are there only if you finish most of the regular tasks and would still like to continue and give the game more polish.
+You can also try to do some of these tasks instead of regular tasks, if you will find them easier to do.
+Feel free to also come up with your own polishing task, but again, this is purely optional.

 For Windows users